Chocks: Indian Political Dynamics

 Atal Bihari Vajpayee, the first non-Congress Prime Minister representing the BJP, completed a full term in office, marking a period of growth in soft Hindutva.
 During his leadership (1998-2004), he achieved significant diplomatic success with the Pokhran-II nuclear tests.
 He also emphasized infrastructure development, including the national highway network and road connectivity to previously unconnected villages.
 Additionally, he pioneered Sarva Shiksha Abhiyan to provide elementary education for all children.

-It is noteworthy that Jayalalitha’s AIADMK played a pivotal role in the BJP making inroads into Tamil Nadu by forming an alliance in the 1998 parliamentary elections.
+It is noteworthy that Jayalalitha’s AIADMK played a pivotal role in the BJP making inroads into Tamil Nadu by forming an alliance in the 1998 General Election.
 However, after 13 months, she withdrew her support when Vajpayee did not fulfill Jayalalitha's demand to dismiss the DMK Government in Tamil Nadu.
 Meanwhile, India's international political image suffered due to frequent changes in the Prime Minister's position in 1996, transitioning from Vajpayee to Deve Gowda to Gujral and back to Vajpayee in 1998, leading to another re-election in 1999 due to Jayalalitha.
 Consequently, several other state parties, including the DMK from Tamil Nadu, rallied to support Vajpayee in forming a robust Government at the center.

 Rise of Sonia Gandhi (1998-2017)

 After the Congress's defeat in the 1998 General Election, Sitaram Kesri was removed from the Congress Presidency post by the CWC, and Sonia Gandhi became the Congress President.
 In 2000, Jitendra Prasada contested against Sonia Gandhi for the Congress Presidency post but lost.
-That year marked the final election for the Congress Presidency post, and Sonia Gandhi's tenure at the helm of the party remained uninterrupted until December 2017.
+That year marked the final Election for the Congress Presidency post, and Sonia Gandhi's tenure at the helm of the party remained uninterrupted until December 2017.

 After 1996, the Congress regained power in 2004 and 2009 under the leadership of Sonia Gandhi as the President, with Manmohan Singh serving as the Prime Minister.
 During Manmohan Singh's leadership (2004-2014), he prioritized economic reforms, continued liberalization, and emphasized quality education and skill development.
 He also signed the Indo-US Civil Nuclear Deal and laid the foundation for comprehensive tax reforms.